Discover the Triple Screen Trading System

 The slope of the MACD histogram, which appears beneath the main price chart, indicates to us the trend of the tide.
 An upward slope suggests an uptrend, and a downward slope suggests a downtrend.
 A key buy signal is when the indicator turns upward from beneath the centreline.
 A key sell signal is when the indicator turns downward from above the centreline.

-We can see in early May 2017 (in the graph below) that the MACD crosses up above the centreline (specifically it crosses on May 5, 2017).
+We can see in the graph below that the MACD crosses up above the centreline.
 We'll use this period for our example and proceed to apply our second screen.
 We are using a daily chart for our intermediate time frame.
 Below is a daily EUR/USD Forex chart with two oscillators applied: